danielronnkvist/mustached-octo-hipster/README.md

 #Dependencies

 * gphoto2, version 2.5.6 compiled from source.
 I stumbled uppon a bug that made the camera *busy*.
+The solution was to compile from source.
 * libgphoto2, version 2.5.7 also compiled from source.
 * Graphicsmagick, version 1.3.16